 Understanding the Colombia Electronic Visa or eVisa

 When your Colombia tourist visa is issued, you get an email containing the visa in Electronic format.
 You can use this as a backup in case you are unable to make a visit to the consulate for the visa sticker.
-You can enter Colombia with an electronic visa in your email without the visa sticker on your passport.
+You can enter Colombia with a Colombia e Visa in your email without the visa sticker on your passport.
 Make sure to carry a print out.

 If your visa has been issued for less than three (3) months, you can enter, stay and leave the country showing your electronic visa, without printing it over the passport.
 But if it’s for more than 3 months, you need to get it printed in Bogotá VISAS office.
 And you should do that within 2 months from the date the visa is issued.